aggrawal-ankur/gitbook/content/docs/formats/_index.md

 ---
 id: c0c11864d8c043429261974140250bca
-title: Executable File Formats
+title: Binary Object Formats
-weight: 1
+weight: 2
 ---

+Continuing our journey from the build-execution pipeline in C, we know that exist

 An *executable file* contains instructions that the computer's processor can execute directly.